jmmitc06/home-assistant.io/source/_integrations/qnap_qsw.markdown

 ha_dhcp: true
 ---

-This integration interacts with the local API of [QNAP QSW managed switches](https://www.qnap.com/en/product/series/qsw-managed-switches).
+This integration interacts with the local API of many [QNAP QSW managed switches](https://www.qnap.com/en/product/series/qsw-managed-switches).
+Some QNAP QSW switches use a non-supported version of the API and are incompatible with this integration (e.g., QNAP QSW-M2116P-2T2S).

 {% include integrations/config_flow.md %}